The best gifts to buy for the kitchen

 The Staub Perfect Pan is the one you want if you're ever banished to a desert island.
 This French-made cast iron, enamel-bottomed beauty features a classic design that looks great in any kitchen.
 And it's incredibly versatile, capable of handling food in a delicate saute or a high temperature fry.
 This pan is worthy of its name.

 These professional-grade knives will last a lifetime.
 They're an ideal gift idea for anyone who needs a blade upgrade.
 Made in Japan using high carbon steel, Dalstrong's Phantom blades cut food and maneuver with ease.
 This set of six covers all the slicing and dicing bases and the stylish magnetic block has six additional slots for when it's time to expand the collection.
-The best direct-to-consumer kitchen knives in 2020: Made In, Material, Brigade, Aura and more.
+Read our list of the best direct-to-consumer kitchen knives in 2020.

-If $400 seems like too much to drop on a gift, consider outfitting your foodie friend or family member with a good chef's knife.
-Knives are one of the kitchen tools home chefs can often overlook or don't realize need an upgrade.
-Hook 'em up with one that's well-crafted, sharp and comfortable in the hand, like Made In's 8-incher, and they'll sing your praises every time it slides through an onion, carrot or turnip.
-It's perfectly balanced, forged for strength and available in cherry red, black or gray.

 More gifts for foodies